npm/wombat-cli/README.md

 ## viewing packages

 `wombat package yargs` shows you a formatted description of the package meta-data.
 Pass `--readme` to get the package readme rendered in your terminal as markdown!

+`wombat versions yargs` shows you a list of all dist-tags and versions for the named package (in this case, yargs).

 ## whoami